roukna/nacculator/README.md

 HOW TO GET CURRENT_DB.CSV OR UPLOAD DATA TO NACC
 ------------------------------------------------

 _Note: Install Chrome Driver to run Selenium on Chrome.
-Update pack_config.ini_
+Update packet_config.ini_

 Install Chrome driver using